Global Initiative for Emergency and Essential Surgical Care

 The Global Initiative for Emergency and Essential Surgical Care was established by the World Health Organization in December 2005.
 Its general purpose is to reduce "death and disability from road traffic accidents, trauma, burns, falls, pregnancy related complications, domestic violence, disasters and other emergency surgical conditions" by improving collaborations between relevant organizations, institutions, and agencies ("Global Initiative for Essential and Emergency Surgical Health Care" or GIEESC).
 Specific objectives include improving basic medical supplies at district hospitals, as well as better training for staff to bolster medical standards and care.
+Since its inception, GIEESC has grown to include over 2300 members from 140 countries which collaborates to share knowledge, advise policy formation and develop educational resources to reduce the burden of death and disability from conditions that could be treated through surgery.

 Establishment

 The GIEESC is a partnership of organizations, NGO’s, institutions, and associations from third and first world countries.
 This partnership is working together to create solutions to and meet the Millennium Development Goals developed by the WHO—which include reducing maternal and child mortality rates, as well as reducing HIV rates—“through improvement in the quality and safety of clinical procedures (essential surgical and anaesthesia care)” ("Global Initiative").